Native Backend

 Target and feature flags

 --native-backend applies only when --target native (the default).
-Other targets (js, wasm, wasi) ignore it.
+Other targets (js, wasm, wasi, bytecode) ignore it.

 For WebAssembly targets, see WASM Targets.